Final Report of the Expert Group on Indicators for Researchers’ engagement with open science

-Expert Group on Altmetrics
+Expert Group on Indicators

 The Expert Group on Altmetrics outlines in this report how to advance a next-generation metrics in the context of Open Science and delivers an advice corresponding to the following policy lines of the Open Science Agenda: Fostering Open Science, Removing barriers to Open Science, Developing research infrastructures and Embed Open Science in society.